How did Philip Seymour Hoffman Die?

 Over 50 envelopes of heroin were found in Hoffman’s apartment, along with several syringes and a range of prescription drugs.
 The heroin found in the apartment did not contain fentanyl.
 Fentanyl is a dangerous substance that has been recently tied to over 20 fatal deaths in the Pennsylvania area.

 Further reports tested negative for fentanyl.
 During the investigation, the police also found buprenorphine, a substance used to treat addiction to heroin.

 Philip Seymour Hoffman’s cause of death was likely a result of a heroin overdose.

 After further investigation, four people were arrested concerning the large amounts of illicit drugs found in the Manhattan apartment.
 Three men and one woman aged 22, 48, 57, and 22 were arrested in the NoHo district and detained for drug-related charges.

 Subsequently, the search of three apartments revealed roughly 350 bags of heroin.
 Of the four people arrested, drug-related charges were dropped against one, while others were booked for possession of cocaine and other misdemeanor charges.

 According to some reports by TMZ, a drug user tipped off the NYPD when he saw the actor contact the dealer who lived in the same building.
 In the last few hours of his life, Philip Seymour Hoffman was found to have made six transactions at a supermarket ATM near his home.

-He withdrew nearly $1,200 in a matter of hours.
-The police are currently piecing together CCTV footage and other surveillance evidence to determine his exact whereabouts that day.
+He withdrew nearly $1,200 from his bank account in hours.
+The police are piecing together CCTV footage and other surveillance evidence to determine his exact location that day.

 Questions and Comments